HTS Geo systems 77K see Geo systems pdf

 Tristan offers a wide variety of SQUID magnetometers for geophysical measurements.
 For exploration, Tristan offers a line of HTS SQUID magnetometer systems using liquid nitrogen as a refrigerant for reduced cost and portability.
 For the ultimate in sensitivity, Tristan also offers LTS systems that use either liquid helium or mechanical refrigeration.

-Active methods typically create a time dependent magnetic field (generated by a loop driven by an electric current), with the magnetometer detecting the induced field.
-Measurements can either be in the time (e.g., transient electromagnetics (TEM)) or frequency (e.g., controlled source audio magnetotelluric) domain.
+Active methods typically create a time dependent magnetic field generated by a loop driven with an electric current, with the magnetometer detecting the induced field.
+Measurements can either be in the time (e.g., transient electromagnetics (TEM)) or frequency (e.g., controlled source audio magnetotelluric(CSAMT)) domain.

 Knowledge of the magnetic field orientation and magnetization (moment) of a rock or core sample can give information as to how the rock was formed and information as to its constituents.
 Tristan’s model DRM-300 rock magnetometer [ see DRM-300 data sheet v.1.pdf ] is a compact and easy to use SQUID magnetometer system for measurement of remnant magnetization of geophysical samples.
 The use of closed cycle refrigeration eliminates the need to transfer liquid helium and minimizes the cost of consumables.
 Its small footprint minimizes laboratory space.
 The DRM-300 simultaneously measures all three moment vectors (Mx, My, Mz) with sensitivity down to 10-12 A-m2.
 Please contact ASC Scientific http://www.ascscientific.com/ for additional details on the DRM-300 and accessories

 Tristan can also supply custom Geophysical measurement systems to meet virtually any need.
 Contact Tristan for further information.